-

 Red Light and Stop Sign Tickets in California

-If you get caught running a stop sign or red light in California, you’ll typically be looking at a fine and demerit points on your driving record.
-This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.
+At a red light or a stop sign in California, motorists must come to a complete stop.
+If you get caught running a stop sign or red light, you’ll typically be looking at a fine and demerit points on your driving record.

 -